zefanyakharisma-cell/International-Office-Website/README.md

 - **Hash Routing** — `navigateTo(pageId)` pushes `#pageId` to history; `hashchange` handles back/forward and direct deep-links
 - **Modular JS Pages** — Each page section lives in its own render function file under `JS/pages/`, keeping `main.js` focused on navigation and shared logic
+- **Meeting Request Form** — Multi-step modal form (institution details → meeting details → guest list) that `POST`s to the Flask backend, persists to SQLite, and triggers an HTML email notification
 - **Hero Carousel** — Auto-advancing slides with navigation arrows and dot indicators
 - **Scroll Reveal Animations** — Sections fade in as they enter the viewport via `IntersectionObserver`
 - **Animated Stat Counters** — Numbers count up when scrolled into view